It’s crisp outside this morning. I’m sitting with my office window open, the chirping of the birds floating in on the cool, soft autumn air.

 What a pansy I was.

-So I sat, and I wrote the climax.
+So I sat down and wrote the climax.
 The initial draft of Wildfire, which did not yet bear that name, did include a damaging fire, but its origin was not certain.
 Because I hadn’t figured it out yet.
 I considered arson, but I couldn’t find the motivation for that.
 I considered freak accident, but the details were not immediately apparent to me.
 All I knew was the fire was important.

 And it was.
 In fact, it turned out to be so important; I named the book after it.